farazshaikh/icreact/README.md

 # ICReact

-Sample project to create a React project and host it on the Internet Computer(IC).
+Sample repository that creates a React web app and hosts it on the Internet Computer(IC).

-Contents on this REPO are the results of steps described in the README.md If you following the README.md to create your new project DON'T checkout this repository.
+Contents in this repository are the results of steps described in the README.md If you are following the README.md to create a new project DON'T check out this repository.
-Instead, just follow the steps outlined in here.
+Instead, just follow the steps outlined here.

 ## A note
-There are 2 approaches for hosting a React app in a dfx project
+There are 2 approaches for hosting a React web app in a dfx project
 1. Embed a https://create-react-app.dev/ create react app in the dfx project.
 Or
 2. Convert the dfx generated web front-end into react project